ncbi/robotframework-pageobjects/README.md

 ## Demo

-Check out and run the [demo](https://github.com/ncbi/robotframework-pageobjects/tree/master/demo).
+To see some more complex page objects, Check out and run the [demo](https://github.com/ncbi/robotframework-pageobjects/tree/master/demo).

 ## How the demo works